Skip to content ↓

 The Academy recognises that poor attendance can be an indication of difficulties in a child’s life.
 This may be related to problems at home and/or in school.
 Parents should make school aware of any difficulties or changes in circumstances that may affect their child’s attendance and or behaviour in school, for example, bereavement, divorce/separation, incidents of domestic abuse.
 This will help the school identify any additional support that may be required.

-Co-op Academy Priesthorpe also recognises that some pupils are more likely to require additional support to achieve excellent attendance, for example, those pupils with Special Educational Needs, those with physical or mental health needs, and looked after children.
+Co-op Academy Priesthorpe also recognises that some pupils are more likely to require additional support to achieve excellent attendance, for example, those pupils with special educational needs, those with physical or mental health needs, and looked after children.

 Rewarding Attendance

-• Further ad-hoc attendance initiatives and events take place half termly across the year within year groups in order to boost and encourage full attendance.
+• Further ad-hoc attendance initiatives and events will take place half termly across the year within year groups in order to boost and encourage full attendance.
 An example of this are random 100% attendance weeks where pupils are rewarded for gaining 100% all week.

 1. Attendance Monitoring

-The school will monitor attendance and absence data weekly, half-termly, termly and yearly across the school and at an individual pupil level.
+The Academy will monitor attendance and absence data weekly, half-termly, termly and yearly across the school and at an individual pupil level.
 Through this analysis we will Identify whether or not there are particular groups of children whose absences may be a cause for concern

 Pupil-level absence data will be collected each term and published at national and local authority level through the DfE's school absence national statistics releases.
 The underlying school-level absence data is published alongside the national statistics.
 The school will compare attendance data to the national average, and share this with the academy governing council and Regional Director..